 THEO3590.
 Theology of the Church (3)

 THEO4550.
 Systematic Theology I (3)

 THEO4560.
 Systematic Theology II (3)

 THEO4570.
 Systematic Theology III (3)

-Choose three of the following courses:
+Choose four of the following courses:

 PRTH1810.
-Spiritual and Personal Formation I (1)

-PRTH1820.
-Spiritual and Personal Formation II (1)

-PRTH2810.
-Spiritual and Professional Formation I (1)

-PRTH2820.
-Spiritual and Professional Formation II (1)

-PRTH3810.
-Spiritual and Ministry Formation I (1)

-PRTH3820.
-Spiritual and Ministry Formation II (1)

-PRTH4810.
-Spiritual and Leadership Formation (1)

-Ministerial Standing (Senior year)

-Co-Major, Social Justice

-Requirements: 30 credits

-Suggested General Education Courses:
+Spiritual and Personal Formation I (1) PRTH1820.
+Spiritual and Personal Formation II (1) PRTH2810.
+Spiritual and Professional Formation I (1); and, PRTH2810L.
+Spiritual and Professional Formation Lab (0) PRTH2820.
+Spiritual and Professional Formation II (1) PRTH3810.
+Spiritual and Ministry Formation I (1) PRTH3820.
+Spiritual and Ministry Formation II (1) PRTH4810.
+Spiritual and Leadership Formation (1) Ministerial Standing (Senior year) Co-Major, Social Justice Objective: The co-major in Social Justice focuses on helping students see the world and others from different perspectives and prompting them to live as redemptive agents in the world.
+The intent of this co-major is that it be paired with another co-major or major that can assist in this redemptive endeavor.
+Requirements: 30 credits Suggested General Education Courses:

 CLTA1550.
-Introduction to Cultural Anthropology (3)

-PHIL2020.
-Ethics (3)
+Introduction to Cultural Anthropology (3) PHIL2020.
+Ethics (3) Core Courses:

-Core Courses:

 BIBL4450.
-Old Testament Prophets (3) or

-BIBL4340.
-New Testament Narratives (3)

-CHIS3630.
-Christ, Councils, and Creeds (3)

-ECON1050.
-Analysis of Economic Issues (3)

-POLS1030.
-The Foundations of Politics: The Quest for Peace and Justice (3)

-SOWK1720.
-Social Justice and Modern Society (3)

-THEO3700.
-Social Justice in the Christian Tradition (3)

-Choose one of the following courses:
+Old Testament Prophets (3) or BIBL4340.
+New Testament Narratives (3) (both are recommended) CHIS3630.
+Christ, Councils, and Creeds (3) ECON1050.
+Analysis of Economic Issues (3) POLS1030.
+The Foundations of Politics: The Quest for Peace and Justice (3) SOWK1720.
+Social Justice and Modern Society (3) THEO3700.
+Social Justice in the Christian Tradition (3) Choose one of the following courses: